ivelin/cyberhud/README.md

 - Improve convenience and safety by adjusting (increase or dim) LED brightness based on ambient light (day vs night).
 In bright daylight it may require LED to be in max brightness in order to be clearly seen.
 Respectively at night, if the LED is too bright, its reflection on the windshield may impair road visibility.
 - Improve convenience and safety by showing blind spot warnings.
 Ideally indication that it may not be safe to change lanes.
 Especially helpful when driver wants to change lanes.
 Because of cybertruck's relatively wide body, it takes some effort for driver to check side mirrors, on-screen traffic simulator and rear view on main screen before changing lanes.

+Other nice to have features:
+- Incoming Email preview
+- News headlines
+- Stock market trades and major updates

 # Design constaints